po1sigala/live/01-Class-Content/21-MERN/01-Activities/02-Stu_Recipes/README.md

 * Open [Unsolved](Unsolved) in your editor.
 From the root of the project folder, run `npm install` to install the required dependencies.

+* This application uses a Mongo database, so be sure to start `mongod`.

+* In order to initially populate the database, run the following command at the project root: `npm run seed`.

+* This should insert a few records into the MongoDB.

 * Run `npm start` to start the React app and Express server.
 Visit [localhost:3000](http://localhost:3000) in your web browser to view the app.

 * Enter a search term, e.g. "burgers" in the input field and submit.
 This won't have any visible affect on the page yet, but should submit an AJAX request and log the response to the console.
 Take a moment to study the response logged.